sharminhossainbd/Insights-from-10-Email-Campaigns/README.md

 - Total Orders (15 Days): 35, Amount: 23,273/-

 **Note:** The open and order rates in June were lower than last month, but the click rate was better.
-In the last 4 months, a total of 205 orders have been placed from the wishlist totalling 158,366/-.
+In the last 4 months, a total of 205 orders had been placed from the wishlist totalling 158,366/-.

 ---

 ## 8. Summary: Signed up but not ordered

-Normally, if a user does not place an order within the first 15/20 days of signing up, a branding email with an offer was sent.
+Normally, if a user did not place an order within the first 15/20 days of signing up, a branding email with an offer was sent.
 We tested sending an email in July with a link to a list of 50 must-read books to those who signed up in June but did not place an order.
 A second email was sent to those who did not open the first one.